yuc330/hindroid_replication/README.md

 This is again another graph that explains relationships among API calls.
 Each node in this graph represents an API call.
 The edge in I, which is i<sub>ij</sub>, represents API i and API j make use of the same invoke method.
 We will create this graph by running through all apps and check invoke type at the beginning of each API call, for example `invoke-direct`.

 ## 6. EDA
+This part is done in HIN notebook (a little messy).

 The feature we extract include:
 **num_api** : total number of API calls in the app